metadatacenter/cedar-manual/docs/_sections/c3/2_defining_your_answers_dynamic_lists.md

 ### Searching for Terms

+In the Template Designer,
-As soon as you hit the Add button in the Values tab of a CEDAR field, CEDAR opens a new search window, pre-configured with the name in your field, and the search for terms begins immediately.
+as soon as you hit the Add button in the Values tab of a CEDAR field, CEDAR opens a new search window, pre-configured with the name in your field, and the search for terms begins immediately.
 In this case, the name is "Study Type", and a set of results has been returned.